-Eating at a tapas bar can be just snacks or it can be a full on meal.
-Popular dishes include pan con tomate (tomato bread), patatas brava (fried potatoes topped with aioli and spicy tomato sauce) and croquetas (fried bundles of oozing deliciousness).
+Eating the best tapas in Barcelona can involve just snacks or it can be a full-on meal.
+Popular dishes include pan con tomate (tomato bread), patatas bravas (fried potatoes topped with aioli and spicy tomato sauce) and croquetas (fried bundles of oozing deliciousness).
 With so many options, it can be challenging to select a tapas bar.
 Here are three tapas bars that you should check out:

 Bardeni is located at Carrer de València, 454, 08013 Barcelona, Spain.